 Widener University offers a CSWE-accredited online MSW program that is a social justice oriented clinical program that focuses on trauma.
 Widener University’s online MSW program is specifically designed to give students an understanding of how various forms of trauma are at the root of many of the mental, emotional, and social issues that individuals face across the lifespan.
 As a result, trauma and its impact on the individual is a theme that overlays the coursework within Widener University’s program.
-Widener University is currently one of only three schools in the nation to offer an online MSW program with a focus in trauma.

 Widener University’s online MSW program is fully accredited by the Council on Social Work Education (CSWE).
 Widener University is also regionally accredited by the Middle States Association of Colleges and Schools.